FKnight-cyber/projeto20-repoprovas/README.md

 The application is currently deployed on Heroku, but if you want to run it locally...

-cd ../../projeto19-drivenpass/backend
+cd ../../projeto20-repoprovas/backend

-check your .env and inform your DATABASE_URL
+check your .env and inform your DATABASE_URL, PORT and JWT_SECRET

 ```bash
   run npx prisma migrate dev